January 2000 (Part 3)

 You mentioned that Shaolin is famous for its 72 chin na techniques.
 Can you list them please?
 It is extremely rare to find a knowledgeable master to ask, and having found one I really would like to ask you.

-Different masters during the same or at different periods have different sets of 72 chin-na (qin-na) techniques.
+Different masters during the same or at different periods have different sets of 72 chin-na (or "qin-na" in Romanized Chinese) techniques.
 Mine are as follows.
 The pronunciation is in Cantonese, followed by its English translation.
 Because of cultural and linguistic differences, some names may sound funny, but in Chinese they are both poetic and meaningful.

 - tan fu chuit toong -- Single Tiger Emerges from Cave